ai-winter/python_motion_planning/README.md

 * `Path Planning`: It's based on path constraints (such as obstacles), planning the optimal path sequence for the robot to travel without conflict between the start and goal.
 * `Trajectory planning`: It plans the motion state to approach the global path based on kinematics, dynamics constraints and path sequence.

 This repository provides the implementations of common `Motion planning` algorithms. **Your stars and forks are welcome**.
-This repository is not complete yet, and maintaining it requires a huge amount of work. **Therefore, you are also welcome to contribute to this repository by opening issues, submitting pull requests or joining our development team**.
+Maintaining this repository requires a huge amount of work. **Therefore, you are also welcome to contribute to this repository by opening issues, submitting pull requests or joining our development team**.

 The theory analysis can be found at [motion-planning](https://blog.csdn.net/frigidwinter/category_11410243.html).